 - I’d buy cheap FTSE 100 shares today despite the potential for another stock market crash

 - Top shares for 2020

-Roland Head owns shares of GlaxoSmithKline.
-The Motley Fool UK owns shares of and has recommended GlaxoSmithKline.
+Matthew Dumigan owns shares in Carnival and Cineworld.
+The Motley Fool UK owns shares of and has recommended GlaxoSmithKline and Unilever.
+The Motley Fool UK has recommended Carnival, Imperial Brands, and Sage Group.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.